OPERATING HOURS

 INNER FEATURES OF ADVANCED REDOUBT

-Upon entering the fort through the sally port, you will find that you are not actually inside, but outside in the fresh air on what is known as the parade ground.
+Upon entering the fort through the sally port, you will find that you are not actually inside a building but outside in the fresh air on what is known as the parade ground.
 In this case the parade ground makes up the top level of the fort, and when it was active, dozens of cannon would have been mounted along the walls.
 Today, there are no cannon on display at Advanced Redoubt, but you can still see the places where they where once installed.

 To get inside the fort to where the rifle ports are located, you must walk down stairs to the lower level.
 Here you will find an endless maze of passageways.
 There are no artillery or other exhibits inside, but you can get a look out of the rifle ports.